lilKriT/webpack-first-app/README.md

 If you have side effects, instead of sideEffects: false, provide an array of files with side effects.
 Caution, this will treeshake ALL the files.
 Including css.
 Add "\*.css" to the sideEffects.
 You can also add that in module.rules.

+`/*#__PURE__*/` will make it easier for webpack to see what can be skipped.

+Then, remove usedExports: true and change to production mode

+# Production

+Differences:
+development: source mapping, live server, HMR
+production: minification, light weight, optimized assets

+Best to have separate webpack configs.

+You can have common parts in one file, and differences in new files.
+Use webpack-merge to combine them.

+Production code is minified automatically.